astronomer/docs/software/install-airgapped.md

 This guide describes the steps to install Astronomer Software, which allows you to deploy and scale any number of Apache Airflow deployments.

+# MAJOR REWORK IN PROGRESS DO NOT COPY-EDIT

 ## Prerequisites

 <Tabs